Heart Yang Deficiency – Palpitations, Cold and Weak

 The advantage of Chinese medicine is that it sees a link from the earliest stage of this Fire right through to serious disease.
 That doesn’t mean everyone with a bit too much Fire will get sick – not at all!

-1/ The ‘Fire’ arises here not from external factors but from internal energies not flowing smoothly.
+1/ The Heart ‘Fire’ arises here not from external factors but from internal energies not flowing smoothly.
 Liver Qi stagnation over a long period builds up frictional tension from which the heat rises up and enters the Heart.
+See below for what these terms mean.

 2/ Heart Fire can also build up when Liver Fire continues over a long time.
 Liver Fire arises mainly from unresolved emotional tension extending over a long period.
 In other words, you can get it from prolonged Liver Qi stagnation if the latter becomes Liver Fire.

 So in both cases, the underlying factor is emotional tension.
 The most common emotion is anger, with frustration, leading to resentment.
-Long periods of depression may also eventually become Fire in the Heart.
+Long periods of depression may also eventually become Heart Fire.

 Other factors that can incline you towards Heart Fire or which can increase its likelihood include